hATTR amyloidosis: a rapidly progressive disease that can lead to premature death1-3

-Access useful infoThere's a range of items available for download on the Resources page, including informative patient profiles, a Red-Flag Symptom tool, and more.
-Browse resources now
+Access useful infoA range of items is available for download on the Resources page, including informative patient profiles, a Red-flag Symptoms tool, and more.

 Need information for your patients?
 Visit The Bridge® website, a useful resource for patients and caregivers to learn more about hATTR amyloidosis.